Jung Chang: Cultural Revolution

 Like many of her peers, Chang chose to become a Red Guard at the age of 14, during the early years of the Cultural Revolution.
 In Wild Swans she said she was "keen to do so", "thrilled by my red armband".
-In her memoirs, Chang states that she refused to participate in the attacks on her teachers and other Chinese, and she left after a short period as she found the Red Guards too violent.
+In her memoirs Chang states that she refused to participate in the attacks on her teachers and other Chinese, and she left after a short period, for she found the Red Guards too violent.

 The failures of the Great Leap Forward had led her parents to oppose Mao Zedong's policies.
 They were targeted during the Cultural Revolution, as most high-ranking officials were.
-When Chang's father criticised Mao by name, Chang writes in Wild Swans that this exposed them to retaliation from Mao's supporters.
+When Chang's father criticized Mao by name, Chang writes in Wild Swans that this exposed them to retaliation from Mao's supporters.
 Her parents were publicly humiliated – ink was poured over their heads, they were forced to wear placards denouncing them around their necks, kneel in gravel and to stand outside in the rain – followed by imprisonment, her father's treatment leading to lasting physical and mental illness.
 Their careers were destroyed, and her family was forced to leave their home.

-Before her parents' denunciation and imprisonment, Chang had unquestioningly supported Mao and criticised herself for any momentary doubts.
+Before her parents' denunciation and imprisonment, Chang had unquestioningly supported Mao and criticized herself for any momentary doubts.
 But by the time of his death, her respect for Mao, she writes, had been destroyed.
 Chang wrote that when she heard he had died, she had to bury her head in the shoulder of another student to pretend she was grieving.
 She explained her change on the stance of Mao with the following comments:

 Chang's depiction of the Chinese people as having been "programmed" by Maoism would ring forth in her subsequent writings.

-According to Wild Swans (chapter 23-chapter 28), Chang's life during the Cultural Revolution and the years immediately after the Cultural Revolution was one of both a victim and one of the privileged.
+According to Wild Swans (chapters 23 to 28), Chang's life during the Cultural Revolution and the years immediately after the Cultural Revolution was one of both a victim and one of the privileged.
 Chang attended Sichuan University in 1973 and became one of the so-called "Students of Workers, Peasants and Soldiers".
 Her father's government-sponsored official funeral was held in 1975.
 Chang was able to leave China and study in the UK on a Chinese government scholarship in 1978, a year before the post-Mao Reforms began.